Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

                  string to the buffer at HL
 ```

 This query is intended for floppy disk devices only.
 For any other device type (and for floppy disks if the driver doesn't support formatting) it should always return `RESULT_NOT_IMPLEMENTED`.
-If this query is implemented, ["Format a floppy disk device"](TODO: link) must be implemented too.
+If this query is implemented, _[4.6.6.
+Device query 6: Format a floppy disk device](#466-device-query-6-format-a-floppy-disk-device)_ must be implemented too.

 If there's only one way of formatting the disk, B=0 should be returned.
-If the choices are _single side/double side_ or _single side/double side double density/double side high density_, it should return B=1 or B=2 respectively (note that this is true regarldess of the actual form factor or capacity of the disk).
+If the choices are _single side/double side_ or _single side/double side double density/double side high density_, it should return B=1 or B=2 respectively (note that this is true regardless of the actual form factor or capacity of the disk).
 These are the most common options for formatting floppy disks so these return values should cover the majority of cases.
-[The `CALL FORMAT` command](TODO: link in the user manual) and [the `_FORMAT_` function call](TODO: link in the programmers reference) will use stock strings hardcoded in the Nextor kernel in these cases.
+[The `CALL FORMAT` command](Nextor%203.0%20User%20Manual.md#363-the-call-format-command) and [the `_FORMAT` function call](Nextor%203.0%20Programmers%20Reference.md#27-_format-67h) will use stock strings hardcoded in the Nextor kernel in these cases.

-If none of the built-in choice keys works for a given device, or if the driver wants to provide a custom choice string, the driver can copy a custom string (ASCII, zero-terminated) in the buffer provided in HL, constrained to the buffer length passed in DE (Note: currently the Nextor kernel will copy up to 512 bytes even if the reported buffer size is bigger and the choice string is longer).
-Driver developers can use [the `OUTPUT_STRING` routine from the SDK](TODO: link) to easily copy custom choice strings to the supplied buffer address.
+If none of the built-in choice sets works for a given device, or if the driver wants to provide a custom choice string, the driver can copy a custom string (ASCII, zero-terminated) in the buffer provided in HL, constrained to the buffer length passed in DE (Note: currently the Nextor kernel will copy up to 512 bytes even if the reported buffer size is bigger and the choice string is longer).
+Driver developers can use [the `OUTPUT_STRING` routine from the SDK](../sdk/asm/code/output_string.asm) to easily copy custom choice strings to the supplied buffer address.

 #### 4.6.6.
 Device query 6: Format a floppy disk device